 Chemistry between Bond and his allies serves as the main highlight.
 His interactions with his friends moves the story forward.

 The Tone is much darker and emotional than previous installments.

 Set Five Years after the events of Spectre, Bond comes out of retirement to help his ally Felix Leiter, embark on a mission tied to Blofeld’s organization and Safin.

 The iconic Gun Barrel Sequence is back with a major tweak.

 Opening Scene sets The Stakes.

-Bond’s replacement Nomi didn’t steal the show nor shove any feminist agenda in my face.
-She’s not an carbon copy or an arrogant self-centered individual.
+Bond’s replacement Nomi didn’t steal the film nor shove any feminist agenda in my face.
+She’s not a carbon copy or an arrogant self-centered individual.
 She’s an experienced 00 Agent with a noble personality who respects her predecessor.
 Thank goodness Nomi is a strong female character next to past female Bond characters like Natalya Simonova from “Goldeneye” & Wai Lin from “Tomorrow Never Dies.”
 I’m also relieved she didn’t show some skin like Halle Berry’s character Jinx from “Die Another Day” as an excuse for attention.

 Safin isn’t a generic Bond villain, he has an interesting backstory and motivation.

 Primary Themes are Truth, Deception, Family, Relationships & Legacy.
 Every single one is handled maturely.